wingyu/hannah/README.md

 A rudimentary chat bot written in Elixir.
 THis was based and adapted off of a tutorial in the book Beginning Ruby by Peter Cooper

 **TODO:**
-* Convert to Slack Bot
+* Convert to Slack Bot/Make an executable
 * Update Data structure of Personalities
 * Improve Speech processing (eg, best sentence choosing + pronoun switching)

+## Usage

+Run `iex -S mix`

+Converse with Hannah by via the Server module, eg.(`Hannah.Server.converse("Hello!")`) ...This isn't great so will make the interface at a later date

 ## Example
 Hi.
 What would you like to talk about?